-A. Indemnification and Remediation.
-Borrower and Third Party Indemnitor agree to indemnify SBA and Lender against certain losses, liabilities, damages, etc., including attorney fees and costs, related to environmental contamination associated with the Property and other matters addressed and more fully set forth in the Agreement.

-B. Indemnitor's Election to Pay Loan Balance.
-Third Party Indemnitor may, under certain conditions, limit its duty to remediate and indemnify under the Agreement by paying the entire balance due under the Loan Documents including any applicable pre-payment penalty.

-C. Release and Waiver.
-Borrower and Third Party Indemnitor release and waive all rights, claims and causes of action against SBA and Lender with regard to environmental contamination at the Property and other matters addressed in the Agreement including the right to enforce any provision recorded in the chain of title to the Property that alters SBA or Lender's legal rights, remedies or responsibilities.

-D. Warranties and Covenants.
-Indemnitors warrant, among other things, that there are no documents recorded against the Property that would enable Third Party Indemnitor or its affiliates to control the use or ownership of the Property, such as a right of first refusal, purchase option, repurchase option, restrictive covenant, deed restriction, etc.; and covenant, among other things, not to record or cause to be recorded any such document before Borrower's SBA Loan has been paid in full.

-E. Subordination.
-Third Party Indemnitor unconditionally subordinates to SBA and Lender's Mortgage recorded in volume of , page , under auditor's file number , records of , records of any right, title or interest Third Party Indemnitor has with respect to the Property, whether of record or not, including the following:

-Third Party Indemnitor's [Insert description of lien, e.g., deed of trust, mortgage, UC C Financing Statement, etc.] dated, recorded in volume of , page under auditor's file number , records of County, State of

-[Add additional blocks as necessary.]
+- A. Indemnification and Remediation.
+Borrower and Third Party Indemnitor agree to indemnify SBA and Lender against certain losses, liabilities, damages, etc., including attorney fees and costs, related to environmental contamination associated with the Property and other matters addressed and more fully set forth in the Agreement. - B. Indemnitor's Election to Pay Loan Balance.
+Third Party Indemnitor may, under certain conditions, limit its duty to remediate and indemnify under the Agreement by paying the entire balance due under the Loan Documents including any applicable pre-payment penalty. - C. Release and Waiver.
+Borrower and Third Party Indemnitor release and waive all rights, claims and causes of action against SBA and Lender with regard to environmental contamination at the Property and other matters addressed in the Agreement including the right to enforce any provision recorded in the chain of title to the Property that alters SBA or Lender's legal rights, remedies or responsibilities. - D. Warranties and Covenants.
+Indemnitors warrant, among other things, that there are no documents recorded against the Property that would enable Third Party Indemnitor or its affiliates to control the use or ownership of the Property, such as a right of first refusal, purchase option, repurchase option, restrictive covenant, deed restriction, etc.; and covenant, among other record or cause to be recorded any such document before Borrower's SBA Loan has been paid · · bordination.
+Third Party Indemnitor unconditionally subordinates to SBA and Lender's Mort gage recorded in volume of, page , under auditor's file number, records of interest Third County, State of any right, title or Party Indemnitor has with respect to the Property, whether of record or not, including the including the Tollowing.
+Third 1 Party Indamnitor's Insart description of lian ninu i Party Indemnitor's [Insert description of lien, eed of trust, mortgage, UCC Financing Statement, etc.] dated, ed in volume of, page under auditor's file number , records of County, State of [Add additional blocks as necessary.]
 II.
 CONFLICTING TERMS OR PROVISIONS

-Terms used in this Memorandum that are not defined herein, but are defined in the Agreement, shall have the meaning provided in the Agreement.
-To the extent any term or provision of this Memorandum conflicts with any term or provision of the Agreement, the terms and provisions of the Agreement shall control.
+used in this Memorandum that are not defined herein, but are defined in the

+• hall have the meaning provided in the Agreement.
+To the extent any term or provision

+prandum conflicts with any term or provision of the Agreement, the terms and

+provisions of t he Agreement shall control.

 III.
 COUNTERPARTS

-The parties may sign this Memorandum in identical counterparts.
-The signature pages from the separately signed counterparts may be attached to one copy of this Memorandum to form a single document.
+The no arties may sign this Memorandum in identical counterparts.
+The signature pages from

+signed counterparts may be attached to one copy of this Memorandum to form a

+single docume

+single docume ли.

-[Add additional signature blocks as necessary including a signature block for the Operating Company, if any, identified in the Loan Documents.]
+[Add addit ional signature blocks as necessary including a signature block for the Operating

+Company, if any, identified in the Loan Documents.]

 Borrower:

+Bollowel.

 [Insert name of Borrower]

 By:

 Name and Title:

 Address:

+Telephone Number: Facsimile Number:

+1 desimile radiile.

+[Add notary acknowledgement]

+Third Party y Indemnitor:

+[Insert name of Third Party Indemnitor]

+[Insert name of Time Turty indeminter]

+By:

+Name and title:

+Address:

 Telephone Number:

 Facsimile Number:

 [Add notary acknowledgement]

-Third Party Indemnitor: [Insert name of Third Party Indemnitor] By: Name and title: Address: Telephone Number: Facsimile Number: [Add notary acknowledgement] Lender: [Insert name of CDC or lending institution] By: Name and Title: Address: Telephone Number: Facsimile Number: [Add notary acknowledgement]

-U. S. Small Business Administration
+Lender:

+[Insert name of CDC or lending institution]

 By:

 Name and Title:

+Address:

+Telephone Number:

+Facsimile Number:

+[Add notary acknowledgement]

+U. S. Smal l Business Administration

+By:

+Name and Title:

+Address:

+Phone Number:

+Fax Number:

+[Add notary acknowledgement]

+A copy of each notice, demand and other correspondence with regard to this Agreement must include the SBA loan number and be sent to:

+Associate General Counsel for Litigation

+Office of General Counsel

+U.S. Small Business Administration

+Washington, DC 20416

+And to:

+Legal Counsel for [Insert name of SBA District Office]

+Name:

 Address:

 Phone Number:

 Fax Number: